Acne and Whey Protein Supplementation Among Bodybuilders

 Hydrolyzed whey protein

-Whey protein is a popular supplement among bodybuilders and has a number of benefits.
 It provides the body with high quality proteins which can boost muscle growth, repair damaged tissue and help burn fat.

-DifferentΒ types of whey protein exist including whey concentrate, whey isolate and hydrolyzed whey.
+Different types of whey protein exist including whey concentrate, whey isolate and hydrolyzed whey.
 Each type is derived from different sources and offers varying benefits.

 Hydrolyzed whey protein is produced by exposing a portion of the whey protein to heat, acid or enzymes that break down the bonds that hold amino acids together.
-This process is commonly referred to as "pre-digesting" the whey protein which helps increase its bioavailability.

-This process also makes the whey protein more digestible and easier on the digestive system.
 This may benefit those who experience bloating, cramping and diarrhea from traditional whey protein products due to the lactose content.

 It contains less carbs and fat than whey concentrate which is important for those who may be on a low carb or ketogenic diet.

-The benefits of consuming hydrolyzed whey protein include faster delivery of the proteins into the musclesΒ which may lead to enhanced recovery after a workout.
+The benefits of consuming hydrolyzed whey protein include faster delivery of the proteins into the muscles which may lead to enhanced recovery after a workout.

-If you want to use whey protein in your diet, the best way to go about it is to consume it in small doses throughout the day.
 This will keep your blood levels of amino acids high and provide you with the energy needed to get through a tough workout.
 Doses or amounts of protein are generally specific to a person's activity levels.

 Many athletes also choose to consume whey protein before exercise because it can stimulate the release of insulin to help transport glucose from the blood into your muscles, and then into glycogen.
-It also increases the amount of amino acids that your body can store as muscle mass, so you’re able to recover quicker post-workout.

-Lastly, hydrolyzed whey protein has also been shown to have an effect on the metabolism of fats.
 A study found that subjects who consumed whey protein that had been hydrolyzed lost more body fat than those that did not, even after eating the same amount of calories.

 military muscle testosterone booster banner